Dominic-wells/Milestone-Project-1/README.md

 - [Youtube](https://www.youtube.com//) -Used for inspiration
 - [Stack Overflow](https://stackoverflow.com/) - Used to find answers
 - [Reddit](https://reddit.com) - Used to engage with the community
+- [Amiresponsive](https://ui.dev/amiresponsive#) - Used to make screen shots of the various device breakpoints for responsive design
-- [W3 Schools](https://www.w3schools.com/) Used to provide issue assistance
+- [W3 Schools](https://www.w3schools.com/) -Used to provide issue assistance
-- [bootstrap 5](https://getbootstrap.com/docs/5.2/getting-started/introduction/) - Documentation used to support issues problem solving and provide guidance on framework features
+- [Bootstrap 5](https://getbootstrap.com/docs/5.2/getting-started/introduction/) - Documentation used to support issues problem solving and provide guidance on framework features

 [Back to top](#zombie-survival-uk)

 ## Testing

 ### Automated testing

+[Google chromes Lighthouse](https://developer.chrome.com/docs/lighthouse/) built-in developer tool was used for automated testing of the pages in both desktop and mobile views.

 ### Testing Summary: